adriangalilea/tdo/docs/specification.md

 #### Dependency Model

 Tasks express dependencies inline using the `<-` arrow syntax.
-The inverse relationship (what this task blocks) is computed automatically by treedo, creating a bidirectional dependency graph internally.
+The inverse relationship (what this task blocks) is computed automatically by tdo, creating a bidirectional dependency graph internally.
 This keeps the markdown simple - you only maintain one direction.

 ```markdown
 - [ ] [n3] Gather W2s